jeremydumoulin/evpv-simulator/README.md

 $ git clone https://github.com/jeremydumoulin/evpv.git
 ```

-2. Create a conda environment with the required dependencies and activate it.
+2. Open an Anaconda prompt and create a mew conda environment with the required dependencies.
 ```bash
 $ conda env create -f environment.yml -n your_environment_name
 ```
-> :thumbsdown: If you do not want to use conda, we strongly recommend using an other virtual environment.
-However, if you prefer, you can also manually install the python dependencies (not recommended).
-The code was developed and tested using python 3.12, and the list of all required modules is available in the `environment.yml` file.

 3. Activate the conda environment (assuming the environment is named `your_environment_name`).
 ```bash